wagood/laralist/README.md

 # Packages

 * [BanHammer](https://github.com/mchev/banhammer "Banhammer, a Model and IP ban package for Laravel"), a Model and IP ban package for Laravel
+* [Blockade](https://github.com/cjmellor/blockade) allow a User Model to Block Another User Model
 * Lara-[Captcha](https://github.com/hirenkeraliya/lara-captcha) (Laravel 9.x) is a reliable and easy-to-use package for preventing bot submissions and enhancing the security of public forms in Laravel.
 * [Chartello](https://github.com/chartello/chartello "Chartello") provides a simple UI for visualizing your data in your Laravel-powered app.
 * [Data Migrator](https://github.com/oguzhankrcb/DataMigrator) is a PHP/Laravel package that helps you migrate data from one model to another, even if they have different structures.
 It's especially useful when you're migrating data between models with different database schemas.
+* [Docgen for Laravel Facade](https://github.com/irazasyed/docgen) Streamline your Laravel package development with automatic facade documentation using Docgen for Laravel Facade.
 * Laravel [Domain Driven Design DDD](https://github.com/thejano/laravel-domain-driven-design "Laravel Domain Driven Design") is a software development approach that emphasizes understanding and modeling the business domain.
 The goal is to create software that aligns with the needs of the business and is easier to maintain.
 [DOC](https://ddd.thejano.com/guide/)
+* [Dynamic Mail Config](https://github.com/ikechukwukalu/dynamicmailconfig) enables each user to send emails through your app using their own unique email configuration.
 * [Google Photo CLI](https://github.com/OctopyID/GPhotoCLI) GPhoto streamlines the photo uploading process and helps you keep your photo library organized.
 Say goodbye to manual photo uploads and hello to efficient photo management with GPhoto.
 * [Flaky for Laravel](https://github.com/hammerstonedev/flaky) is a package that helps you handle operations that may have intermittent failures due to unreliable third-parties.
 * Laravel [HMVC](https://github.com/hexters/laramodule "Laravel HMVC") is a Laravel package that allows developers to organize and manage modules within their web application
 * [L-admin](https://github.com/hexters/ladmin "L-admin") is a Laravel administration package that allows web developers to quickly create an admin panel for their website
+* Laravel [Languages](https://github.com/riomigal/languages) is a Translation UI that adds additional functionality to the existing Laravel App.
+The App has it's own guard which isolates Laravel Languages from an existing App.
 * Laravel-[model-filter](https://github.com/lacodix/laravel-model-filter/) Package allows you to filter, search and sort models while fetching from database with ease.
 It contains additional functionality to use query strings to filter, search and sort.
+* Laravel [Multipayment Gateways](https://github.com/MusahMusah/laravel-multipayment-gateways) package provides a convenient way to handle payments through multiple payment gateways in a Laravel 8, 9 and 10 application.
+The package currently supports multiple gateways such as Paystack, Flutterwave and Stripe.
 * Laravel-[notification-log](https://github.com/spatie/laravel-notification-log) Package will log all the notifications sent by your app.
 This will allow you to write logic based on the notifications your app has sent.
 [DOC](https://spatie.be/docs/laravel-notification-log/v1/introduction), [Tutorial](https://freek.dev/2437-log-all-notifications-sent-by-your-laravel-app)
 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on url query string parameters like a breeze.
 * [REQUIRE PIN](https://github.com/ikechukwukalu/requirepin) A laravel package for pin confirmation and validation before processing requests to a specified route.